The cohomological Hall algebra of a preprojective algebra: The generalized shuffle algebras

 Let $Z_i$ be the conormal bundle of $W_i$.
 Consider the following commutative diagram with the square being Cartesian.

 By Lemma~\ref{Lem:base_change} and Lemma~\ref{lem:dim_lag}, we have $I_2=I_1\circ I_3$, where

 An argument similar to \cite[Lemma 3.4]{L91} implies the associativity. \end{proof}

-Now assume $A$ is an arbitrary oriented Borel-Moore homology theory, extended to an equivariant Borel-Moore homology by Totaro's construction.
+Now assume $A$ is an arbitrary oriented Borel-Moore homology theory, with $\bbQ\subseteq A(\pt)$, extended to an equivariant Borel-Moore homology by Totaro's construction (see Example \ref{exam:EOCT}).
 For any $v\in\bbN^I$, we identify with the $A_T(\pt)$-module $A_{G_v\times T}(\Rep(\overline{Q}, v))$.
-Such identification comes from the extended homotopy equivalance property of $A$, i.e.,
+Such identification comes from the extended homotopy equivalence property of $A$, i.e.,